Russian court finds jailed Kremlin critic Navalny guilty of fraud | Law-Order

 - Russian Federation

-Russian authorities have cast Navalny and his supporters as subversives determined to destabilize Russia with backing from the West.
+Russian authorities have cast Navalny and his supporters as subversives determined to destabilise Russia with backing from the West.
 Many of Navalny's allies have fled Russia rather than face restrictions or jail at home.
-Navalny's opposition movement has been labeled "extremist" and shut down, although his supporters continue to express their political stance, including their opposition to Moscow's military intervention in Ukraine, on social media.
+Navalny's opposition movement has been labelled "extremist" and has been shut down, though his supporters continue to use social media to express their political stance, including their opposition to Moscow's military intervention in Ukraine.

+(Writing by Kevin Liffey/Reuters reporters Editing by Raissa Kasolowsky and David Goodman )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)